dng-u-2002/2025-SE-TermProj-15/README.md

 - Players can **restart** or **exit** after a game finishes

 ## Swing & How to Execute
-- This branch is for projects implemented in Swing.
+- This branch is for the project implemented in Swing.
-- Run **Yutnori_Swing > Yutnori_Swing.exe**.
-Then you can see GUI of Swing.
+- **Clone the repository** (e.g. using GitHub Desktop or the git command line) to your local machine.
+- Navigate to **Yutnori_Swing > Yutnori_Swing.exe** and run it to launch the Swing GUI.

 ### 🧭 Pentagon and Hexagon Movement Examples
 Example of path selection in Hexagon and Pentagon board is as following: